Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 will return the first five books ordered by title in descending order.

-## Graphql operations on entities relationships
+## GraphQL operations on entities relationships

-Everything up and working, and now you probably want to take advantage as much as possible of GraphQL capabilities to handle complex request in just one request.Forr example you may want to get all the Books in your library along with the Authors they have written.
+Everything up and working, and now you probably want to take advantage as much as possible of GraphQL capabilities to handle complex request in just one request.For example you may want to get all the Books in your library along with the Authors they have written.
 In order to achieve that you need to let Data API Builder know that you want that relationship to be available to be used in queries.
 We have defined the data models in such a way that they can be queried at once.

 Using GraphQL you can now execute queries like: